ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_lungcancer/concept_model.rst

 5.3.4.2 Detection Model
 ^^^^^^^^^^^^^^^^^^^^^^^

 Lung cancers may be detected in one of two ways in this simulation: either via screening or symptomatic presentation.
+It is important to track and record *how* each lung cancer was detected in the simulation (as noted in the output table shell).

   Detection via screening occurs when:

     - Simulant is in the PC or I states of the lung cancer cause model
     - Simulant attends a scheduled lung cancer screening
-    - Lung cancer is detected according to sensitivity parameters defined below in `5.2.4.3`_
+    - Lung cancer is detected according to sensitivity parameters defined below in `5.3.4.3`_

   Detection via symptomatic presentation occurs when: